Introduction

 OK, so there might be some circles in the above image… but when it comes to layout, they fit together like rectangular boxes and not circles.
 In the end, laying out a webpage and positioning all its elements is deciding how you are going to nest and stack these boxes.

-The only real complication here is that there are many ways to manipulate the size of these boxes, and the space between them, using padding, margin, and border.
+The only real complication here is that there are many ways to manipulate the size of these boxes, and the space between them, using padding, border, and margin.
 The assigned articles go into more depth on this concept, but to sum it up briefly:

 • padding increases the space between the border of a box and the content of the box.